tailcallhq/tailcallhq.github.io/docs/client-tuning.md

 ### tcpKeepAlive

-The time in seconds between each TCP keep-alive message sent to maintain the connection.
+The time in seconds between each TCP keep-alive message sent to maintain the connection, defaults to 5 seconds.

 ```graphql showLineNumbers
 schema